dash4k/tugas-akhir-strukdat/README.md

 This project was made to fulfill the requirements of Struktur Data, a second semester course at Departement of Computer Science in Udayana University.

-There are six main features of this Contact App:
+There are three main features of this program:
 * Managing Appointment
 * Managing User Data
 * Managing User Account